Taika Waititi

-Taika David Cohen (born 16 August 1975), known professionally as Taika Waititi (/ˈtaɪkə ˈwaɪtɪti/ TY-kə-_-WY-tee-tee), is a New Zealand filmmaker, actor, and comedian.
-He has received various accolades including an Academy Award, a BAFTA Award and a Grammy Award.
+Taika David Cohen (born 16 August 1975), known professionally as Taika Waititi (/ˈtaɪkə ˈwaɪtiti/ TY-kə-_-WY-tee-tee), is a New Zealand filmmaker, writer, actor, and comedian.
+He has received numerous accolades including an Academy Award, a BAFTA Award and a Grammy Award, as well as nominations for two Golden Globe Awards and six Emmy Awards.
 Time magazine named him one of the 100 most influential people in the world in 2022.

-His feature films Boy (2010) and Hunt for the Wilderpeople (2016) have each been the top-grossing New Zealand film.
+His feature films Boy (2010) and Hunt for the Wilderpeople (2016) have each been the top-grossing film entirely funded and produced within New Zealand.
+(Note: For instance excluding The Lord of the Rings and Avatar film series, which were international co-productions.)

 Waititi's 2003 short film Two Cars, One Night earned him an Academy Award nomination for Best Live Action Short Film.
 He co-wrote, co-directed and starred in the horror comedy film What We Do in the Shadows (2014) with Jemaine Clement, which was adapted into a television series of the same name in 2019.
 The series has been nominated for the Primetime Emmy Award for Outstanding Comedy Series.

 His directing credits include the superhero films Thor: Ragnarok (2017) and Thor: Love and Thunder (2022), as well as the black comedy film Jojo Rabbit (2019), the last of which he also wrote and starred in as an imaginary version of Adolf Hitler.
 Jojo Rabbit received six Academy Award nominations and won Best Adapted Screenplay.
-Waititi also earned a Grammy Award for producing the film's soundtrack.
+Waititi also earned the Grammy Award for Best Compilation Soundtrack for Visual Media.

 In television, Waititi co-created and produced the comedy drama series Reservation Dogs, and directed, produced, and starred in the comedy Our Flag Means Death.
 In addition to directing an episode of the series The Mandalorian, he voiced the character IG-11, for which he was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance.